Quartz/bad-data-guide/README.md

-# The Quartz Guide to Bad Data
+# The Quartz guide to bad data

-**An exhaustive reference to the problems seen in real-world data along with suggestions on how to resolve them.**
+**An exhaustive reference to problems seen in real-world data along with suggestions on how to resolve them.**

 As a reporter your world is full of data.
-And that data is full of problems.
+And that data are full of problems.
 This guide presents thorough descriptions and possible solutions to many of the kinds of problems that you will encounter when working with data.

 Most of these problems can be solved.
 Some of them can't be solved and that means you should not use the data.
-Others can't be solved, but you should continue using the data with precuations.
+Others can't be solved, but you should continue using the data with precautions.
 In order to allow for these ambiguities, this guide is organized by who is best equipped to solve the problem: you, your source, an expert, etc. In the description of each problem you may also find suggestions for what to do if that person can't help you.

 You can not possibly review every dataset you encounter with for all of these problems.
 If you try to do that you will never get anything published.
 However, by familiarizing yourself with the kinds of issues you are likely to encounter you will have a better chance of identifying an issue before it causes you to make a mistake.